bvidgen/Dynamically-Generated-Hate-Speech-Dataset/README.md

 # Dynamically-Generated-Hate-Speech-Dataset
 ReadMe for v0.2 of the Dynamically Generated Hate Speech Dataset from Vidgen et al. (2021).
 If you use the dataset, please cite our paper in the Proceedings of ACL 2021, and available on [Arxiv](https://arxiv.org/abs/2012.15761).
 Contact Dr. Bertie Vidgen if you have feedback or queries: bertievidgen@gmail.com.
-Please note that this is v0.2 of the dataset.
-Updates may be released in the future.
+Latest version of the dataset is v0.2.3.csv Updates may be released in the future.

 The full author list is: Bertie Vidgen (The Alan Turing Institute), Tristan Thrush (Facebook AI Research), Zeerak Waseem (University of Sheffield) and Douwe Kiela (Facebook AI Research).
 This paper is an output of the Dynabench project: https://dynabench.org/tasks/5#overall